Intl

 // "¥1,235"

-Omitting the currency option when using style: "currency" silently falls back to decimal formatting — no error is thrown.
-Always specify the currency code explicitly.
+Omitting the currency option when using style: "currency" silently falls back to decimal formatting.
+No error is thrown, so always specify the currency code explicitly.
+Japanese Yen (JPY) has no decimal subdivision, and NumberFormat respects that convention automatically by rounding to whole yen and using the correct currency symbol for the locale.

 Compact Notation